crazybilly/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-To answer this question, let's group the data by date and calculate some summary statistics:
+To determine the total number of steps taken per day, I grouped the data by date and calculated some summary statistics:

 * total number of steps
 * mean number of steps